 Here is where technology can make a direct impact on our health and well-being – literally saving lives while at the same time keeping the workforce productive.
 The CDC recommends, “For employees who are able to telework, supervisors should encourage employees to telework instead of coming into the workplace until symptoms are completely resolved.
 Ensure that you have the information technology and infrastructure needed to support multiple employees who may be able to work from home.”

 In addition to providing a means of keeping your employees safe from coronavirus, telecommuting programs – especially those featuring enterprise collaboration technologies – can enhance employee work-life balance, increase productivity, reduce corporate overhead costs and shrink the corporate carbon footprint.

 Whether you have a telecommuting program in place, are looking to boost your existing program, or need to get started on implementing a program – quickly, here are our Top 5 Telecommuting Tips.

 Make sure your employees have all the tools and technology they need, preferably before making the transition from a corporate work environment to a remote telecommuting program.
-Current events are forcing a compressed timeframe for shifting to remote work, so adopt a tiered approach with “must have, nice-to-have, and can do without” technologies to evaluate how to make a speedy but efficient transition.
+Current events with Coronavirus safety are forcing a compressed timeframe for shifting to remote work, so adopt a tiered approach with “must have, nice-to-have, and can do without” technologies to evaluate how to make a speedy but efficient transition.